Asifkhan127001/Penetration-test/steganography/steganography-tool.md

     https://en.wikipedia.org/wiki/List_of_file_signatures

-This website is help to change singnature
+This website is help to change singnature like extrat hex value and crack it so error like Invalid file type so change the singnatures code

     https://hexed.it/